 While being diagnosed with diabetes might seem like the end of the world, with the right techniques and lifestyle you can still lead a very long life, and to the full as well!
 Diabetes affects over 4 million people in the UK alone, and there are two types of diabetes that you can get.
 It’s a disease that prevents the insulin (blood sugar) in your body from regulating properly, meaning that you either need a change of lifestyle or medication to help your body regulate your blood sugars better so that you don’t experience the symptoms related to diabetes.
 Regardless of which type you have, there are issues that can hinder your life if not dealt with properly, so here’s how you can resolve your diabetic dilemmas and live the life you want.
+If you are interested, sell your test strips to make your diabetes more tolerable.

 Change your diet